Shedward/timus/README.md

     Usage:
     timus [OPTIONS] <action> <filename>
     Use one of the action:
-        run     - Run program using by default pattern "$TERM -e {bin}" where {bin} is name of executable file.
+        run     - Run program using by default pattern "{bin}" where {bin} is name of executable file.
                   Use -c to change patern.
         build - Compile source file.
 For interpret languages do nothing.